 When DLSS was first released, Nvidia claimed (opens in new tab) it showed more temporal stability and image clarity than TAA.
 While that might be technically true, it varies depending on the game, and we much prefer DLSS 2.0 over DLSS 1.0.
 An Nvidia rep confirmed to us that because DLSS requires a fixed amount of GPU time per frame to run the deep learning neural network, games running at high framerates or low resolutions may not have seen a performance boost with DLSS 1.0.

 Below is a video from Nvidia (so take it with a grain of salt), comparing Cyberpunk 2007 gameplay at both 1440p resolution and 4K with DLSS 2.0 on versus DLSS 2.0 off.

-DLSS is only available with RTX graphics cards, but AMD's version of the technology, AMD Fidelity FX Super Resolution (FSR) will debut on on June 22 and is GPU agnostic, meaning it will work on Nvidia and even Intel GPUs that have the necessary hardware features.
+DLSS is only available with RTX graphics cards, but AMD today released its own version of the technology, AMD Fidelity FX Super Resolution (AMD FSR).
+FSR is GPU agnostic, meaning it will work on Nvidia and even Intel GPUs that have the necessary hardware features.
 At least 10 game studios will claim FSR adoption among their games and engines this year.
-FSR will also be available on the Xbox Series X and S.
+FSR is also available on the PlayStation 5 and will be available on the Xbox Series X and S. (opens in new tab)

 In order to use DLSS, you need an RTX graphics card and need to be playing a game or other type of application that supports the feature.
-You can find a full list of games announced to have DLSS as of May 31 via Nvidia and below.
+You can find a full list of games announced to have DLSS as by the end of July via Nvidia (opens in new tab) and below.